Flotomate/product_docs/source/knowledge-management/authoring-an-article-faq.rst

 Authoring an Article/FAQ
 ************************

-Flotomate provides the Knowledge Editor to create and publish Articles/FAQs.
+Motadata provides the Knowledge Editor to create and publish Articles/FAQs.
 The editor has built-in text formatting features and the capability to add visual media like pictures and videos.
 You also get the option to save your Article (FAQ doesn’t support draft) as a draft